Should You Start an LLC for Day Trading? (Explained)

-The answer to this question depends on a few factors.
-First, it is important to note that there are two types of day traders:
+First, it’s important to note that there are two types of day traders:

 - Prop trading firms: These firms provide capital to their traders and take on all the risk.
 The firm may require the trader to trade under its name and be employed by the firm.
 The firm would likely set up an LLC for the trader in this case.

-- Self-employed: These traders are not employed by a prop trading firm and instead trade with their own capital.
-You can set up an LLC for your day trading business if you are self-employed.
+- Self-employed: These traders are not employed by a prop trading firm but trade with their capital.
+If you are self-employed, you can set up an LLC using a company like ZenBusiness for your day trading business.